jetpackpilots/IBView/README.md

 ## Installation

-Manually add the [classes](https://github.com/jetpackpilots/IBView/tree/master/IBView) into your iOS or Mac project.
+Manually add the [IBView class](https://github.com/jetpackpilots/IBView/tree/master/IBView) into your iOS or Mac project.

 *NOTE: IBView is not currently available via [CocoaPods](http://cocoapods.org), see [known issues](#known-issues) for more information.*